polyrhythm-project/new-polyrhythm-project-website/howtouse/index.md

 # Features

-The feature buttons are set to "all" by default.
+The features buttons are set to "all" by default.
 Click on the down arrow for sorting options.

 Examples: This is the only current option to access the music data.
 Visit the website again for the "Works" option.